eclipse-che/che-operator/olm/README.md

 	// +operator-sdk:gen-csv:customresourcedefinitions.statusDescriptors.x-descriptors="urn:alm:descriptor:org.w3:link"
 ```

-This comment-annotations displays on the openshift ui clicable link with a text "Eclipse Che URL"
+This comment-annotations displays clickable link on the Openshift ui with a text "Eclipse Che URL"

-It is mandatory to update OLM bundle after modification CR sample to install che-operator using Olm.
+It is mandatory to update the OLM bundle after modification of the CR sample to deploy a Eclipse Che using OLM.
-Also user/developer could apply CR manually using `kubectl/oc apply -f deploy/crds/org_v1_che_cr.yaml -n ${che-namespace}`.
+Also users/developers could apply CR manually using `kubectl/oc apply -f deploy/crds/org_v1_che_cr.yaml -n ${che-namespace}`.
-But before that should be applied custom resource definion CRD, because kubernetes api need to get
+But before that should be applied custom resource definition CRD, because Kubernetes api need to get
-information about new custom resource type and structure before storing custom resource.
+information about new custom resource type and structure before storing the custom resource.

 # 5. Eclipse Che OLM bundles

-OLM(operator lifycycle manager) provides a ways how to install operators.
-One of the convinient way how to
+OLM(operator lifecycle manager) provides ways how to install operators.
+One of the convenient way how to
-achieve it - it's a using OLM bundles.
+achieve it - it's using OLM bundles.
 See more about format: https://github.com/openshift/enhancements/blob/master/enhancements/olm/operator-bundle.md
 There two "nightly" platform specific OLM bundles for che-operator:

 `deploy/olm-catalog/eclipse-che-preview-kubernetes/manifests`
 `deploy/olm-catalog/eclipse-che-preview-openshift/manifests`

 Each bundle consists of a cluster service version file(CSV) and a custom resource definition file(CRD).
-CRD file describes "checluster" kubernetes api resource object(object fields name, format, description and so on).
+CRD file describes "checluster" Kubernetes api resource object(object fields name, format, description and so on).
 Kubernetes api needs this information to correctly store a custom resource object "checluster".
 Custom resource object users could modify to change Eclipse Che configuration.
 Che operator watches "checluster" object and re-deploy Che with desired configuration.
-The CSV file contains all "deploy" and "permission" specific information, which Olm needs to install The Eclipse Che operator.
+The CSV file contains all "deploy" and "permission" specific information, which OLM needs to install The Eclipse Che operator.

 # 6. Make new changes to OLM bundle

 Sometimes, during development, you need to modify some yaml definitions in the `deploy` folder
 or Che cluster custom resource.
-There are most frequently changes which should be included to the new Olm bundle:
+There are most frequently changes which should be included to the new OLM bundle:
   - operator deployment `deploy/operator.yaml`
   - operator role/cluster role permissions.
-They defined like role/rolebinding or cluster role/rolebinding yamls in the `deploy` folder.
+They are defined like role/rolebinding or cluster role/rolebinding yamls in the `deploy` folder.
   - operator custom resource CR `deploy/crds/org_v1_che_cr.yaml`.
-This file contains default CheCluster sample.
+This file contains the default CheCluster sample.
-  Also this file is default Olm CheCluster sample.
+  Also this file is the default OLM CheCluster sample.
   - Che cluster custom resource definition `deploy/crds/org_v1_che_cr.yaml`.
 For example you want
   to fix some properties description or apply new che type properties with default values.
-  - add openshift ui annotations for che types properties to display information or interactive elements on the Openshift user interface.
+  - add Openshift ui annotations for che types properties to display information or interactive elements on the Openshift user interface.

-For all these cases it's a nessuary to generate new Olm bundle to make these changes working with Olm.
+For all these cases it's a nessuary to generate a new OLM bundle to make these changes working with OLM.
-So, first of all: make sure if you need to update CRD, becasue CRD it's a part of the Olm bundle.
+So, first of all: make sure if you need to update CRD, because CRD it's a part of the OLM bundle.
 See more about update [Che cluster CRD](Che_cluster_custom_resource_definition)

-To generate new Olm bundle use script in `olm` folder
+To generate new OLM bundle use script in `olm` folder

 - If all dependencies are installed on the system: